jamii/jamii.github.com/_drafts/contracts-and-decision-points.markdown

 2. Get up early and be happy
 3. Sleep five more minutes, feel a bit conflicted about not sticking to the plan, then get up early and be happy

-Weirdly, this is very effective.
+This actually works!
 Morning-me concedes and gets out of bed at the agreed point in time.

 This is not a new idea - eg [trigger-action plans](http://lesswrong.com/lw/o7c/making_intentions_concrete_triggeraction_planning/), [tripwires](https://chrisguillebeau.com/how-to-be-decisive/)) - and I'm not writing a self-help article here.
 What I'm actually interested in talking about is this: